(Updated on: 21.11.2021)

 Sometimes the quick and effective unit and integration tests are not enough.

-Functional tests control browsers and simulate user behavior on these environments (clicking, typing, scrolling etc…) and make sure these scenarios actually work from the point of view of an end user.
+E2E Tests (Functional Tests) control browsers and simulate user behavior in the browser (clicking, typing, scrolling etc…) and make sure these scenarios actually work from the point of view of an end user.

 Visual regression testing tools can also be set up to verify that the different screens of your applications are ok visually by a smart comparison of screenshots.
 These screenshots are usually taken as part of your Functional Tests or by executing a separate session of browser automation.